About Us

 Why is Bush’s Proteins & Sons an essential service?

-Bush’s Proteins processes material that is generated from the food production stream – not just abattoirs and meat processors, but butcher shops, chicken shops, restaurants, clubs, etc. This material is classed as a putrescence in nature and, if not processed in a timely manner, could create a great environmental challenge.
-If Bush’s Proteins is not able to handle the material from the abattoirs and meat processors, then there will be pressure on the food supply chain, which will impact on food security.
+Bush’s Proteins processes material that is generated from the food production stream.
+In addition to abbotoirs and meat processors, Bush’s Proteins also porcesses material from butcher shops, chicken shops, restaurants, clubs, etc. This material is classed as a putrescence in nature and, if not processed in a timely manner, could create a great environmental challenge.
+If Bush’s Proteins were unable to handle the material from the abattoirs and meat processors, then there would be pressure on the food supply chain, which would impact food security across the region.
 Time is a critical component to handling the animal by-products, therefore the plant must be operating to support the food production supply chains.

 How does Bush’s Proteins support the local community?